-American Diabetes Association Diabetes Alert Day® is March 26, 2019.
+November is Diabetes Awareness Month.
 Diabetes is one of the most common health issues in the United States.
 Although most people have heard some information

 about Type 2 diabetes.
 In recent years, ongoing research has provided many improvements in the diagnosis and treatment of diabetes.
 This has allowed for much better management as well as prevention.
 Here are just a few of the things everyone should know about diabetes.